notpike/The-Fonz/README.md

 4.)
 Plug in the Yard Stick One

 5.)
-Wait patiently until bartender uses his remote
+Choose 'Scan' to liston for transmissions

 6.)
-Input captured PIN into your own personal remote
+Input captured PIN into your own personal remote or use 'TX' to transmit commands

 7.)
-Pocket your remote, Smack the jukebox while skiping that one Jusin Bieber song while saying, "AYEEE!!"
+Pocket your remote or cordinate with your wingman, Smack the jukebox while skiping that one Jusin Bieber song while saying, "AYEEE!!"

 8.)
 Injoy your free drinks from your freinds :D